Jaswanth-vuda/CO_Project_Avengers_x86/README.md

 CS19B022 Decoding and Data segment
 CS19B042 execution, syntax ,and ,file reading. we written code  at same time with each other ideas .
+# what we have done
+  every thing works as you said in the phase 1
+ # but two nested loops are not working
+but two loops without nested are working
+Bubble sort is not working
+we tried for two nested loops but nested loop is not working, only single loops are working .